The California House I, Northeast Corner, Late Afternoon Light

 The Innermost House Foundation is a California Nonprofit Public Benefit Corporation organized and operated for charitable, educational, and literary purposes.
 The specific purpose of the Foundation is to promote public awareness and appreciation of transcendental history, philosophy, poetry and practice, thus to renew the living spirit of transcendentalism by making its message immediate, relevant, and compelling to modern audiences.

+But something somehow must be said.
 Among the most active members of our Advisory Council is Dr. Robert Gross, Professor Emeritus of Early American History at the University of Connecticut and founding Director of the American Studies program at William & Mary.
 Last year Bob published his great work, The Transcendentalists and Their World, which I found so exciting that I read the whole book in one long sitting—all six hundred pages.
 It formed the principal reference for our recent course offering at William & Mary, “Walden, the Prophets, and the Nineteenth Century.”
 At regular intervals through the years, I have applied to Bob for at least some kind of mission statement, since we are at least some kind of 501c3.
 Not that anyone can say exactly what kind.
 Bob has never disappointed me.
 I no sooner ask but that he dashes off another brilliant draft to suit the occasion’s need, every one a perfect model of clarity and comprehensive detail:

 The Innermost House Foundation is a nonprofit organization inspired by Henry David Thoreau’s experiment of life in the woods at Walden Pond in Concord, Massachusetts, from 1845 to 1847.
 We seek to promote conversation and culture through educational programs and to foster efforts to conserve the natural environment through sustainable projects in small-scale living.
 Our aim is to renew the quest for spirituality, wisdom, and harmony with nature that has inspired some of America’s best thinkers, in continuing engagement with traditions of thought and material culture extending from the native peoples of the Americas to the classical hearths of Western civilization to the diverse philosophical and religious perspectives of Africa, the Middle East, the Indian Subcontinent and East Asia.

-Along the way there has also been the testimony of our hundreds of thousands of virtual media followers, particularly back when we had a Facebook page.
+Along the way from the Foundation’s beginnings, there has also been the testimony of our hundreds of thousands of virtual media followers, particularly back when we had a Facebook page.
 We continually threaten to reopen that page, but ever again we choose to remain out of the social media fray.
 Here a long-time follower named Pam Kowal, a hospital administrator in Upstate New York, offered her spontaneous summary as a review in the ratings section on our Facebook page, which I still think eloquently expresses the experience of our readers there.
 We frequently receive letters expressing a similar sentiment:

 Innermost House is a unique offering of love for people who are inspired to live authentic lives that embody the highest ideals of the human spirit.
 It provides daily inspiration and guidance from the greatest minds throughout history to encourage and support each participant as they investigate their personal relationship with the natural world of which we are each an inseparable part.
 Innermost House models what such a lifestyle is like in practical terms.
 Each part of the life there has been carefully selected to support the inner Presence in the 'timeless time' of the immediate moment.
 It brings to life a heartfelt awareness and a sense of wonder at the sacredness of life.
 It is truly an extraordinary opportunity to connect meaningfully with my own heart and to live an examined life in the online company of likeminded seekers.